 Help Desk Support

 You want to be assured that when your people request support that they’re going to get it, so ask if there are any limits to front-line support services.
 Ask if there are a set number of hours allotted to your company.
 Are there extra charges for off-hours help?
+Are costs based on remote support only?
 What about on-site support?
 Will someone come to your facility if that’s what is needed?
 While you’re asking about support, enquire about response time to make sure that fast response doesn’t mean extra charges.